oscarfergue98/oscarfergue98.github.io/_pages/contact.md

 author_profile: true
 ---

-oscar.fernandez [at] wu.ac.at <br />
+Department of Economics. <br />
 Vienna University of Economics and Business. <br />
-Welthandelsplatz 1, 1020 Vienna.
+Welthandelsplatz 1, 1020 Vienna. <br />
+Email: oscar.fernandez [at] wu.ac.at